Ioan Talpeș

-Ioan Talpeș (born 24 August 1944) is Romanian senator, who previously served as a Romanian Army general, military historian and politician.
+Ioan Talpeș (born 24 August 1944) is a Romanian senator, who previously served as a Romanian Army general, military historian and politician.
 He served as head of the Romanian Foreign Intelligence Service (SIE) from 1992 to 1997.
 In 1997–8, Talpeș served as Ambassador to Bulgaria and acted as an advisor to President Ion Iliescu from 1999 to 2000.
 He is currently an independent Senator representing Caraș-Severin County, having resigned from the Social Democratic Party (PSD) in May 2005 because of a scandal involving the party.

 Biography

 Communist period

 Talpeș was born in Topleț commune, Caraș-Severin County.
 He graduated from the University of Bucharest's Faculty of History in 1970, and received a PhD in History in 1980.
-The same year, he graduated from the Nicolae Bǎlcescu School of Active Officers in Sibiu.
+The same year, he graduated from the Nicolae Bălcescu School of Active Officers in Sibiu.

 Talpeș served as a research military officer at the Bucharest Center for Study and Research in the Field of History and Military Theory (within the Defense Ministry) from 1970 to 1988.